 Mistakes in diagnosing lymphoma can therefore be very serious.

-Slater & Gordon Lawyers have recovered large awards of compensation where mistakes have led to serious delays in diagnosis.
+Slater and Gordon Lawyers have recovered large awards of compensation where mistakes have led to serious delays in diagnosis.
 These have included:

 For people who become seriously ill with cancer and have a medical negligence claim, compensation may be very important for their quality of life.
 Compensation can enable them to have: